hasibzunair/RSUD20K/README.md

 ## License

-Dataset is for research and non-commercial use only.
+Dataset is for research purposes and non-commercial use only.
 See [Attribution-NonCommercial 4.0 International (CC BY-NC 4.0)](https://creativecommons.org/licenses/by-nc/4.0/)